 The health of our pets' teeth is a critical factor in their overall health and longevity.
 However, most pets do not receive the oral hygiene care they need to keep their teeth and gums healthy.

-At our Oakland veterinary hospital, we provide comprehensive dental care for your pet, from basics such as dental exams, teeth polishing and cleaning, to dental x-rays and surgeries.
+Our Oakland veterinary dentists provide comprehensive dental care for your pet, from basics such as dental exams, teeth polishing and cleaning, to dental x-rays and surgeries.

 We also passionate about educating pet owners regarding dental health and home dental care for their furry companions.

 Finding out your pet needs dental surgery can feel overwhelming if you've never had to bring them in for a procedure.
 At East Bay Veterinary Clinic, we strive to make the process as seamless and stress-free as possible, for both you and your pet.

 We'll do everything within our power to ensure your pet's experience with us is easy and comfortable.
 Each step of the process will be explained in detail before the procedure, including any preparation and post-operative care that may be required.